 The dissolution of parliament leads necessarily to a new parliamentary election and, in due course, to the first meeting of the new parliament.
 During the interval between the dissolution of the previous parliament and the first meeting of the next parliament, there is no parliament in session, meaning that the government can govern without parliamentary scrutiny or supervision.
 This can be a point of weakness in a democratic system, especially when the dissolution is occasioned by a vote of no confidence in the government.
-In order to prevent the democratic deficit that would otherwise result from a long interval between the dissolution of parliament and the first meeting of the newly elected parliament, almost all constitutions specify: (a) that elections must be held within a specified time after a dissolution; and (b) that the new parliament must meet within a specified time after the election.
-These times can vary, although a period of more than three months between the dissolution of parliament and the first meeting of the next parliament would be rather long, and a period of more than six months would be rather exceptionally-and perhaps dangerously-long.
+In order to prevent the democratic deficit that would otherwise result from a long interval between the dissolution of parliament and the first meeting of the newly elected parliament almost all constitutions specify that (a) elections must be held within a specified time after a dissolution; and (b) the new parliament must meet within a specified time after the election.
+These times can vary, although a period of more than about three months between the dissolution of parliament and the first meeting of the next parliament would be rather exceptionally-and perhaps dangerously-long.